jorgekue/delivery-master/README.md

 ...
 ```
 The generated code is a boilerplate code only.
 For the beginning there is given a shell used within the steps printing the passed parameters.
-Dependent on the concrete DevOps-Infrastructure we shall implement concrete GitHub Actions in each job.
+Dependent on the concrete DevOps-Infrastructure we still have to implement concrete GitHub Actions in each job later.
 We will call these Reusable Component Workflows with the different required parameters from a higher level so-called Release Workflow as we will see below.
-The conditions for each job are coming from the modelling in our model files.
+The conditions for each job are coming from the modelled attributes 'envs' and 'tags' of our activities.
 The execution of the jobs are ordered sequential by default, see needs-clause in job definition.
-The preparing and concluding activities will also get their own Reusable Workflow-files.
+The preparing and concluding activities will also get their own Reusable Workflow files.

 [Back to Table of Content ](#table-of-content)
 ## Release Workflow
-We will generate the higher level Release Workflow with the following command:
+We will generate the higher levelled Release Workflow with the following command:
 `mvn clean generate-sources –DrelWorkflow`

 The resulting file `releaseWorkflow.yml` looks like the following excerpt: